breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 So why cloning a repository you may ask?
 Cloning a project has many benefits as:

-- Browse the history of the project, and see how it has evolved
+- Browse the history of the project, and see how it has evolved.
-- See the changes that have occurred in the code
+- See the changes that have occurred in the code.
-- Know who and when has modified the code
+- Know who has modified the code and when.
-- Access the branches of the project and create your own
+- Access the branches of the project and create your own.
-- Start modifying the code, save the changes and add your work to the existing one
+- Start modifying the code, save the changes and add your work to the existing one.

 And all this without the need to be connected to the internet.
-We will only need internet connection when we want to "share" our work with someone else or we want to upload our work to GitHub.
+We will only need an internet connection when we want to "share" our work with someone else or we want to upload our work to GitHub.

  ![Cloning Thing GIF](https://c.tenor.com/AQM9IEdO0K8AAAAd/clone.gif)

 ## Steps to Clone a GitHub Repository (Using the terminal)
-For this example, we will clone one of 4Geeks popular repositories that is [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello).
+For this example, we will clone one of 4Geeks popular repositories, that is [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello).
 The steps to clone this repository are as follows:

  1. **Determine or locate where you want to clone the desired repository** |
  Locate the folder on your computer where you want to save the repository, or you can create a new one.
-Let’s say we want to save our repository in a folder called `my-first-cloned-repo` as shown below
+Let’s say we want to save our repository in a folder called `my-first-cloned-repo` as shown below.

 ![Locating Folder](https://i.imgur.com/lAV0nLj.jpg)

  2. **Open the terminal** |
 You can use the **Git Bash** terminal or any **IDE (Integrated Development Environment) or Code Editor** terminal.
-With the terminal open, input `cd` and add/copy the directory/folder location/path.
-Since we want to save the repository in our folder `my-first-cloned-repo`, let's copy the folder's path `C:\Users\rafam\Programming Projects\my-first-cloned-repo` and paste it into the terminal, you can also drag and drop the folder in the terminal and press enter
+With the terminal opened, input `cd` and add/copy the directory/folder location/path.
+Since we want to save the repository in our folder `my-first-cloned-repo`, let's copy the folder's path `C:\Users\rafam\Programming Projects\my-first-cloned-repo` and paste it on the terminal, you can also drag and drop the folder on the terminal and press enter
 ```bash session
 # Git Bash Terminal: